Sauvignon Blanc Grape Variety: The Great Divider

 Clairette Blanche is quite a conundrum.
 On the one hand, we’re talking about a grape rarely produced as a mono-varietal style, in stark contrast to Viognier, for example.
 But, on the other hand, in the vast majority of cases, it constitutes less than 30% of the final blend, adding freshness and citrus fruit to the varied white wines of southern France.
 Such a role might almost be described as ignominious if we wanted to be uncharitable.

-However, it is not impossible to find premium wines that solely rely on Clairette Blanche.
+However, finding premium wines that rely solely on Clairette Blanche is not impossible.
 In the vineyards north of Pezenas in the eastern Languedoc, you’ll discover the Clairette du Languedoc appellation.
 Ex-rugby player and winemaking pioneer Gerard Bertrand has dramatically augmented the grape’s reputation with his beautiful (and inexpensive) label ”Art de Vivre”.
 It has become a poster child for what the region is capable of.

 In a nutshell, Clairette du Languedoc offers wine lovers an opportunity to explore the road less traveled.
 There are approximately 100 hectares under vine in the zone; vineyards are cultivated across 11 villages, including Adissan, Cabrières, Ceyras, Le Bosc, Lieuran-Cabrières, and Nizas.
 The leading climats (vineyard sites) are found to the west of Montpellier, planted at the base of the eastern slopes of the Montagne Noire.
 These hillside plots offer the benefits of diurnal temperature variation, which is invaluable in keeping acidity levels sufficiently high.
 Indeed, this was one of the factors that encouraged Bertrand to invest in the appellation.